Cryptocurrency and crime: Other incidents

 On July 15, 2020, Twitter accounts of prominent personalities and firms, including Joe Biden, Barack Obama, Bill Gates, Elon Musk, Jeff Bezos, Apple, Kanye West, Michael Bloomberg and Uber were hacked.
 Twitter confirmed that it was a coordinated social engineering attack on their own employees.
 Twitter released its statement six hours after the attack took place.
-Hackers posted the message to transfer the Bitcoin in a Bitcoin wallet, which would double the amount.
-The wallet's balance was expected to increase to more than $100,000 as the message spread among the Twitter followers.
+Hackers posted the message to transfer the Bitcoin to a Bitcoin wallet, which would double the amount.
+The wallet's balance was expected to increase to more than $100,000 as the message spread among Twitter followers.

+In 2021, US Authorities carried out a raid on James Zhong's home in Gainesville, Georgia.
+Authorities found over 51,000 bitcoin that Zhong had stolen from Silk Road between 2012 and 2013.
+Through an error on Silk Road, Zhong was able to withdraw more bitcoin than what was initially deposited.
+He concealed his identity and was able to evade authorities for nearly a decade.
+Zhong ended up pleading guilty to wire fraud and was sentenced to 1 year and 1 day in prison along with a forfeiture of all bitcoin.

 In 2022, the Federal Trade Commission reported that $139 million in cryptocurrency was stolen by romance scammers in 2020.
-Some scammers targeted dating apps with fake profiles.
+Some scammers target dating apps with fake profiles.

 In early 2022, the Beanstalk cryptocurrency was stripped of its reserves, which were valued at more than US$180 million, after attackers had managed to use borrowed US$80 million in cryptocurrency to buy enough voting rights to transfer the reserves to their own accounts outside the system.
 It was initially unclear if such an exploit of governance procedures was illegal.

+In 2025, A Nigerian scammer impersonated Trump ally Steve Witkoff by creating a nearly identical email address to solicit a $250,000 cryptocurrency donation from a political donor intended for the Trump-Vance Inaugural Committee.
+The donor, deceived by the subtle change in the email domain, transferred 250,300 USDT.ETH, which was quickly laundered through multiple wallets.
+The FBI, with help from Tether and Binance, managed to recover and freeze about $40,300 of the stolen funds, but over $210,000 remains missing.
+Officials warn that the complexity of blockchain transactions makes recovering stolen crypto extremely difficult.